 }

-NOTE: R functions cannot apply styles to aggregated cells.
+)Note: R functions cannot apply styles to aggregated cells.

-Or a JavaScript function, wrapped in JS()
+Or a JavaScript function, wrapped in JS(), with up to 3

 colDef(